genuinetools/pepper/README.md

 Named after Pepper Potts.
 Set all your GitHub repos master branches to be protected.

-You can set which orgs to run the script for and use `--dry-run` to see the changes before they are actually made.
+You can set which orgs to include and use `--dry-run` to see the changes before they are actually made.
 Your user is automatically added to the repositories it will consider.